 Look through our digital exhibition of original lemur-themed artwork from around the world.
 These selected pieces help build awareness about Madagascar’s endangered primates and inspire us to work together to protect them and their habitat.

 Juried Art Exhibition Winner Announcement | 12:00 PM EST

-Join us as we announce the top two winning artists of the Lemur Conservation Foundation’s 3rd Annual World Lemur Festival Juried Art Exhibition.
-First place winner will receive $1,000 and be named “Lemur Conservation Foundation Artist of the Year.”
-The runner up will receive $500.
+Join us as we formally announce the top two winning artists of the Lemur Conservation Foundation’s 3rd Annual World Lemur Festival Juried Art Exhibition.
+First place winner received $1,000 and has been named “Lemur Conservation Foundation Artist of the Year.”
+The runner up received $500.
 Both pieces will be celebrated and accessioned into LCF’s art collection.

 Conservation Conversations: All About Art | 2:00 PM EST